paulfioravanti/presentations/runtime_i18n_in_elm/runtime_i18n_in_elm.md

 - Explore type safety options

 ^
-And later on, explore generating Elm modules from the JSON translation files in order to give the translations some type safety
+And later on, we'll explore generating Elm modules from the JSON translation files in order to give the translations some type safety

 ---
 [.slidenumbers: false]
 [.hide-footer]

 ![fit](https://www.dropbox.com/s/l2irsat3sbow78d/Tachyons-full-screen-component-documentation.png?dl=1)

+^
+First up, we will start with the current state of play, which is a re-creation of the Tachyons page in Elm.

 ---